Testamentary Capacity: Re Maddock; Bailey v Maddock

 This article was written by Luisa Di Bernardo

-Luisa is the Accredited Specialist in contested estates and the Melbourne team leader in the contested estates division at Armstrong Legal.
-Luisa is an experienced wills and estates lawyer specialising in estate litigation.
-She has represented clients in family provision claims, contested probates, estate administration, probate applications and superannuation death benefit challenges.
-Her work has taken her to Victoria, New...
+Luisa is an Accredited Specialist in Wills & Estates in Victoria (obtained in 2018) and serves as the Melbourne Managing Associate for the contested estates division at Armstrong Legal.
+An experienced wills and estates lawyer, she specialises in estate litigation.
+She has represented clients in family provision claims, contested probate matters, informal wills, construction/rectification, complex estate administration, probate applications, applications...